Rendering of the Walker Park splash Pad / RJR Enterprises, Inc.

 The city took public comment before selecting a location for the new splash pad, which will be built north of the skate park and west of the playground area.

-Park Planning Superintendent Ted Jack said the construction timeline is 155 days, meaning the splash pad should be complete and ready for use by mid-summer 2018.
+Park Planning Superintendent Ted Jack said the construction timeline is 155 days, meaning the splash pad should be complete and ready for use by mid-summer 2018 (the project was delayed, meaning the splash pad won’t be open until 2019).